armory/docs/content/en/docs/armory-admin/Secrets/vault-k8s-configuration.md

 It is time verify that the Kubernetes auth method has been properly configured.

-**5. Deploy Armory's [debug container](https://github.com/armory/troubleshooting-toolbox/blob/master/docker-debugging-tools/Dockerfile) into your cluster -- this container has the Vault cli pre-installed.**
+Deploy Armory's [debug container](https://github.com/armory/troubleshooting-toolbox/blob/master/docker-debugging-tools/Dockerfile) into your cluster -- this container has the Vault cli pre-installed.

-**Note: This should be deployed into the same namespace as your Spinnaker install**
+>This should be deployed into the same namespace as your Spinnaker installation.

 ```bash
 kubectl apply -f  https://raw.githubusercontent.com/armory/troubleshooting-toolbox/master/docker-debugging-tools/deployment.yml
 ```

-**6. `exec` into the pod**
+`exec` into the pod.

 ```bash
 POD_NAME=$(kubectl get pod -l app=debugging-tools -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' --sort-by=".status.startTime" | tail -n 1)